 About

 The FlagSSS Day Collective formed in 2018 after the National Flag Day celebration ceased in Troy, NY, where the core organizers live.
 National Flag Day, though founded much earlier, gained traction in the 1960s as a patriotic and anti-dissent holiday, reacting against the anti-Vietnam War protests at the time.
-We recognize that many in Troy enjoyed the parade and for some it didn’t necessarily connect to that history.
-However, this kind of war-mongering propaganda and action has left a traumatic residue.
+We recognize that many in Troy enjoyed the Flag Day parade and for some it didn’t necessarily connect to that history.
+However, this kind of war-mongering propaganda and action left a traumatic residue.
 The FlagSSS Day Collective seeks to engage our city in celebrations of multiplicity against this history.
 With respect to long traditions of intertwining celebration and challenge, protest with party, and dissent with a dedication to joy, the Collective is nimble, flexible, and ever-changing, organizing joyous gatherings that move through the streets of Troy.
 The processions include participants of all ages (some in costume), colorful flags and banners (some bearing messages and images related to our core concerns and dedication to anti-imperialism and human centrism), and music.

 Follow us on Instagram @flagsssday.troyny